How to Save Money and Plan a Staycation in Marin

 Foodies worldwide have Marin County on their map, as the Marin County culinary scene is always cooking.
 From family farms to pastoral dairies to fresh seafood, Marin serves many courses of food destinations and culinary tours.

 An impressive list of Marin County farmers markets sets up shop nearly every day of the week and also on weekends.
-Let local craft food producers dazzle you with their artisan cheeses, meats and olive oils.
+Let local craft food producers dazzle you with their artisan cheeses and olive oils.
 Wine lovers will want to check out a few Marin County food and wine pairings or explore the exotic side with bee-harvested honey wine.

 Some of California’s premier chefs are in Marin County, with Michelin-star experience to prepare a romantic dinner or a multicourse epic feast.
 More than 500 Marin County restaurants will cater to your taste for an unforgettable meal, with award-winning Italian food, groundbreaking farm-to-table restaurants, the innovative Asian cuisine you’d expect from the Pacific Coast or scrumptious Marin County brunch spots to begin your day sunny-side up.